MeyerCorporation/Usps.Core/README.md

 #### Adding functionality and endpoints to an existing .NET Core Web API project:

 Merely install the MeyerCorp.Usps.Api NuGet package to add the controllers to your .NET Core Web project.
 You will then have the functionality available internally to the application as well as exposing it to your API consumers.
-Keep in mind that consumers will be using your API key.
-They cannot pass their own at this time.
+> Keep in mind that consumers will be using your API key.
+They cannot pass their own at this time, and there are no plans to add this as a feature.

 #### Adding functionality to an existing .NET Core project: